 Simple Network Management Protocol (SNMP) is an application–layer protocol defined by the Internet Architecture Board (IAB) in RFC1157 for exchanging management information between network devices.
 It is a part of Transmission Control Protocol⁄Internet Protocol (TCP⁄IP) protocol suite.

-SNMP is one of the widely accepted protocols to manage and monitor network elements.
+SNMP is one of the widely accepted network protocols to manage and monitor network elements.
 Most of the professional–grade network elements come with bundled SNMP agent.
-These agents have to be enabled and configured to communicate with the network management system (NMS).
+These agents have to be enabled and configured to communicate with the network monitoring tools or network management system (NMS).

 A manager or management system is a separate entity that is responsible to communicate with the SNMP agent implemented network devices.
 This is typically a computer that is used to run one or more network management systems.